AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 * Also, if your second heading happens to be _Overview_, it's probably unnecessary.
 Your H1 and first paragraph serve as the conceptual overview about the article's topic.

-* Similarly, for SEO purposes, stand-alone headings like _Overview_ and _Introduction_ aren't useful.
+* Similarly, for SEO purposes, stand-alone headings like _Overview_ and _Introduction_ aren't useful by themselves.
 Name the product or feature that you're introducing.
 (Example: _Overview of Fallout reports_)

-  See [Headings](headings-page-titles.md) for more information.

 ### Inconsistent cross-reference headings{#maps}